 Brig.
 Gen. Anthony W. Genatempo is the Air Force Program Executive Officer for Weapons and Director of the Armament Directorate, Air Force Life Cycle Management Center, Air Force Materiel Command, Eglin Air Force Base, Florida.
-He is responsible for the planning and execution of all life cycle activities for air-delivered munitions, including the Advanced Medium-Range Air-to-Air Missile; Hard Target Void Sensing Fuze; Joint Air-to-Surface Standoff Missile; Joint Direct Attack Munition; Joint Programmable Fuze; Miniature Air Launched Decoy; and Small Diameter Bomb.
-His $67 billion portfolio also includes numerous other legacy weapons and ammunition; combat training systems; threat emitters for test and training purposes; and aerial targets including the QF-4 and QF-16.
+He is responsible for the planning and execution of all life cycle activities for air-delivered munitions, including the Advance Medium-Range Air-to-Air Missile, Hard Target Void Sensing Fuze, Joint Air-to-Surface Standoff Missile, Joint Direct Attack Munition; Joint Programmable Fuze, Miniature Air Launched Decoy; and Small Diameter Bomb.
+His $92 billion portfolio also includes numerous other legacy weapons and ammunition; combat training systems; threat emitters for test and training purposes; and aerial targets including the QF-16 and BQM-167A.

-General Genatempo entered the Air Force in 1991 through Rutgers University ROTC.
-He is a career acquisition professional and has served in numerous program management and senior leader positions including avionics program manager for the F-22, deputy division chief of the Tactical, Special Operations Forces and Trainer Aircraft Division at the Pentagon and as commander of the 640th Aeronautical Systems Squadron.
-He is a graduate of the Air Force Legislative Fellows Program where he served as a military legislative assistant for the Chairman of the House Appropriations Committee and was responsible for working all military and veterans’ issues for the chairman’s district, as well as monitoring all legislative activity concerning defense, veterans’ affairs and military quality of life issues.
+Brig.
+Gen. Genatempo entered the Air Force in 1991 through the Rutgers University ROTC program.
+He is a career acquisition professional and has served in numerous program management and senior leader positions including avionics program manager for the F-22, deputy division chief of the Tactical, Special Operations Forces and Trainer Aircraft Division at the Pentagon and as commander of the F-35’s 640th Aeronautical Systems Squadron at Wright-Patterson AFB, Ohio.
+He is a graduate of the Air Force Legislative Fellows Program where he served as a military legislative assistant for the Chairman of the House Appropriations Committee and was responsible for working all military and veteran’s issues for the chairman’s district, as well as monitoring all legislative activity concerning defense, veterans affairs and military quality of life issues.

-Prior to assuming his current duties, General Genatempo served as the F-22 Program Director, Fighters and Bombers Directorate, Air Force Materiel Command, Wright- Patterson Air Force Base, Ohio.
+Prior to assuming his current duties, Brig.
+Gen. Genatempo served as the F-22 Program Director, Fighters and Bombers Directorate, Air Force Materiel Command, Wright-Patterson AFB, Ohio.
 He was responsible for leading the team supporting the modernization and sustainment of the world’s foremost air superiority fighter.

-1991 Bachelor of Arts in physics, Rutgers, the State University of New Jersey
+1991 Bachelor of Arts, Physics, Rutgers, The State University of New Jersey, Camden

 1998 Squadron Officer School, Maxwell Air Force Base, Ala.

-2002 Masters in Business Administration in Program Management, Wright State University, Fairborn, Ohio
+2001 Masters in Business Administration, Program Management, Wright State University, Fairborn, Ohio

-2003 Air Command and Staff College, by correspondence
+2002 Air Command and Staff College, Maxwell AFB, Ala., by correspondence

 2005 Capitol Hill Legislative Fellowship Program, House of Representatives, Washington, D.C.

-2011 Master of Science in National Resource Strategy, Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.
+2011 Master of Science, National Resource Strategy, Industrial College of the Armed Forces, Fort Lesley J. McNair, Washington, D.C.

-7. January 2006–July 2008, Deputy Special Operation Forces, Tactical Airlift, and Trainer Division, Acquisition, Global Reach Directorate, Secretary of the Air Force for Acquisition, Washington, D.C.
+7. January 2006 – July 2008, Deputy Special Operation Forces, Tactical Airlift, and Trainer Division, acquisition, Global Reach Directorate, Secretary of the Air Force for Acquisition, the Pentagon, Arlington, Va.

-10. July 2011–July 2014, Senior Materiel Leader, Space, Aerial and Nuclear Networks Division, C3I and Networks Directorate Air Force Life Cycle Management Center, Hanscom AFB, Mass.
+10. July 2011 – July 2014, Senior Materiel Leader, Airborne Networks Division, Electronic Systems Hanscom AFB, Mass.

 MAJOR AWARDS AND DECORATIONS